LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/standing.md

 driving me wild,

-as can see my courage inside.
+as I can see my courage inside.

 &nbsp;